 Clubber's guide to San Antonio, Ibiza

-Watch the setting sun listening to sublime chill-out tunes from top DJs; have your first dance in a pre-club bar and then party the night away in one of the town's super-clubs.
+Watch the setting sun while listening to sublime chill-out tunes from top DJs; have your first dance in a pre-club bar and then party the night away in one of the town's super-clubs.

 camera

-With a picturesque harbour, bustling sandy beach and palm-lined promenade that snakes all the way from the small Caló des Moro beach to the other side of the bay, San Antonio is not only a beautiful resort for holidaymakers, it is also the stepping stone to Ibiza's famous clubbing scene.
+With a picturesque harbour, a bustling sandy beach and a palm-lined promenade that snakes all the way from the small Caló des Moro beach to the other side of the bay, San Antonio is not only a beautiful resort for holidaymakers, it is also the stepping stone to Ibiza's famous clubbing scene.

 While it has garnered a reputation as a party hotspot over the years, San Antonio is also a favourite with locals, who descend in the evenings and at weekends to take advantage of its excellent restaurant scene.